Shift3/dj-starter/README.md

-# Bitwise Django Starter Project
+# Cookiecutter Bitwise Django Starter Project

+Powered by [Cookiecutter](https://github.com/cookiecutter/cookiecutter), this project is a a production ready, batteries included, starter project based on [Django](https://www.djangoproject.com/), that gives you a head-start on client projects.
+Designed for use at Bitwise Tech Consulting.

-A batteries included starter project for bitwise projects based on [Django](https://www.djangoproject.com/).
-We include an API explorer, authentication, authorization, pagination, change tracking, comprehensive filters, and more.
+We include an API explorer, authentication, authorization, pagination, change tracking, comprehensive filters, and more features that make development a breeze.

 For a live demo, you can check out the [staging site](https://react-dj-staging.shift3sandbox.com).

 ## Prerequisites

 ### Development Requirements
+* [Python](https://www.python.org/) for installing cookiecutter and generating out the project.
 * [Docker](https://docs.docker.com/get-started/overview/) and [Docker Compose](https://docs.docker.com/compose/) for an easy to use and reproducible development environment.

 ### Deployment Requirements